-Item Situation Report IFR aircraft (Class G) 1 Taxiing.
-Note: An exception from establishing positive contact with ATS applies where the operator of a flight is an AOC holder, aerial work certificate holder or Part 141 certificate holder see section 21.06 of the Part 91 MOS.
+Item Situation Report IFR aircraf t (Class G) Part 91 MOS Table 21.06(1) 1 Taxiing.
+Note: An exception from establishing positive contact with ATS applies where the operator of a flight is an AOC holder, aerial work certificate holder or Part 141 certificate holder - see section 21.06 of the Part 91 MOS.
 Report the situation.
-2 Departure Note: An exception from establishing positive contact with ATS applies where the operator of a flight is an AOC holder, aerial work certificate holder or Part 141 certificate holder see section 21.06 of the Part 91 MOS.
-Report the Notes: 1.
-2. This radio call is particularly critical to ensuring safe separation between aircraft in the vicinity of the aerodrome.
+2 Departure Note: An exception from establishing positive contact with ATS applies where the operator of a flight is an AOC holder, aerial work certificate holder or Part 141 certificate holder - see section 21.06 of the Part 91 MOS.
+Report the situation.
+Notes: This radio call is particularly critical to ensuring safe separation between aircraft in the vicinity of the aerodrome.
 This radio call provides essential information regarding the current location of the departing aircraft and, where applicable, its immediate future intentions regarding tracking and altitude.
 Pilots of departing aircraft should ensure they accurately describe whether they are already established on a specific outbound track outbound from the aerodrome navigation aid or reference point, or they are still manoeuvring to intercept an outbound track.
 3 Reaching cruising level.
 Report the situation.
 4 Position report when required by the ATC service or by the route reporting requirements of the authorised aeronautical information.
 Report the situation.

-5 reported position estimate is more nutes in error.
-An exception applies in relation to the use of ADS-C - see section 21.06 of the Part 91 MOS.
+ltem Situation Report 5 Previously reported position estimate is more than 2 minutes in error.
 Report the situation.
-6 Before cha anging level.
+Note: An exception applies in relation to the use of ADS-C - see section 21.06 of the Part 91 MOS.
+6 Before changing level.
 Report the situation.

-Item Situation Report 7 Before changing frequency.
+7 Before changing frequency.
 Report the situation.
 8 Requiring clearance into controlled airspace.
 Report the situation.
 9 Before changing to CTAF and not monitoring ATS frequency on second COM system.
 Report the situation.
 10 After landing.
 Report the situation.
-VFR aircraft (Class E or G) 4 Requiring clearance into controlled airspace.
+VFR airc craft (Class E or G) Part 91 MOS Table 21.07(1) 1 Requiring clearance into controlled airspace.
 Report the situation.
-5 Before, and on completion of, over-water stage.
+2 Before, and on completion of, over-water stage.
 Report in accordance with SAR reporting schedules if arranged before the over-water stage.